kakulab/CSP2024/README.md

-This repository was generate to distribute analysis script for CSP2024 manuscript.
+This repository was generated to distribute analysis script for CSP2024 manuscript.